-- Developing public artworks including performance, multidisciplinary, visual, and literature that have strong, inherent aesthetic quality and represent diverse communities and a wide range of artistic styles and disciplines. - Encouraging collaboration among artists, architects, engineers and others. - Encouraging public dialogue about and understanding of works of art, issues raised by public art, and the various roles artists can undertake. - Providing opportunities for artists to advance their art forms. - Dispersing temporary public art throughout the City of Madison (We strongly encourage artists to plan projects in areas underserved by the arts, sites off the Isthmus and UW Madison campus.)
+- Developing public artworks that have strong, inherent aesthetic quality and represent diverse communities and a wide range of artistic styles and disciplines. - Encouraging collaboration among artists, architects, engineers and others. - Encouraging public dialogue about and understanding of works of art, issues raised by public art, and the various roles artists can undertake. - Providing opportunities for artists to advance their art forms. - Dispersing temporary public art throughout the City of Madison (We strongly encourage artists to plan projects in areas underserved by the arts, sites off the Isthmus and UW Madison campus.)